UDO-LLC/horizon/README.md

 - **Layout**: Page width, spacing, and grid settings
 - **Header & Footer**: Logo, navigation, and footer content
 - **Product Display**: Grid layouts, hover effects, quick add options

-### Custom Features

-The theme includes several custom features that can be configured through the theme settings and custom code.
-These features are designed to enhance the user experience and provide specialized functionality for specific product types.

 ### Code Customization